Weddings, Dedications (Blessings), Thanksgivings and Renewal of Marriage Vows

 There are also other services to fit different circumstances, including a Service of Prayer and Dedication (sometimes called a ‘blessing’) for couples who have had a civil marriage ceremony in the UK or abroad and want to have a church service afterwards, or a Thanksgiving for Marriage for those who wish to renew their marriage vows.

-We could say a lot more here, but there’s an extremely helpful website at Your Church Wedding (also linked from the logo below) – so we suggest you have a look there, then contact the church Office to discuss your plans with us.
+We could say a lot more here, but there’s an extremely helpful website at Your Church Wedding – so we suggest you have a look there, then contact our Vicar to discuss your plans.

 Until the passing of the 2008 Marriage Measure, either bride or groom had to be resident in the parish in which they wanted to marry.
 But now you can ‘qualify’ to marry if you have certain connections with the parish.
 Please contact us for details.